Raju Maharaju

 Raju Maharaju is a 2009 Telugu-language film directed by Shankaranath Durga.
-The film stars Mohan Babu, Sharwanand, Surveen Chawla, and Ramya Krishna in the lead roles.
+It is based on the story of poochina.The film stars Mohan Babu, Sharwanand, Surveen Chawla (in her Telugu debut) and Ramya Krishna in the lead roles.
 This film has been music composed by Chakri.
 The film was dubbed into Tamil as Raja Maharaja.
 The film won two Nandi Awards.